jozefvaclavik/docker_workshop/day_1/part_2/README.md

 71684bb56359   day_1:part_2      "/bin/sh -c ./script…"   About a minute ago   Exited (0) About a minute ago                elated_albattani
 ```

-You can delete this container by either its Container ID or by its Name. `docker rm 71684bb56359` or `docker rm elated_albattani` [^3].
+You can delete this container by either its Container ID or by its Name. `docker container rm 71684bb56359` or `docker container rm elated_albattani` [^3].

-Now check out your `docker images` and if you played around and tried to build the above image multiple times, you may noticed couple untagged images.
+Now check out your `docker image ls` and if you played around and tried to build the above image multiple times, you may noticed couple untagged images.
 You can't have multiple images with same tag.
 Last build always untags previous images if the tag was already used.
 So lets clean them up.
-For untagged ones, you gotta used Image ID, and for tagged one just used the repository:tag combination. `docker rmi day_1:part_2` and `docker rmi fc12c2dcf10a 1ace621ca581` or whatever untagged Image IDs you see there.
+For untagged ones, you gotta used Image ID, and for tagged one just used the repository:tag combination. `docker image rm day_1:part_2` and `docker image rm fc12c2dcf10a 1ace621ca581` or whatever untagged Image IDs you see there.

 ---
 Now you've learned how to write your own `Dockerfile`, build and run it.